-These are records of previous research on individuals and families already done by others, such as family histories, biographies, or genealogies with pedigree charts and family group records.
+These are records of previous research on individuals and families already done by others, such as family histories, biographies, or genealogies with pedigree charts and family group records, according to Center for Family History and Genealogy.
 It is best to search compiled records first.
 You can save a lot of time by seeing what information others have already found about your family.

 - Genealogical periodicals and indexes

 These are records created at the time of important events in your ancestors' lives.
 For example, a local church or the local government may have recorded your ancestors' births, christenings, marriages, and burials.
 Original records include:

 - Vital records and civil registration

 These are records dealing with geographical, historical or cultural information.
 They include local histories, maps, gazetteers, language dictionaries and guidebooks.
 Search these records to learn more about the area where your ancestors lived and the events that may have affected their lives and the records about them.